gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 #### Step-1: Create a playbook, named, p32-xr-health-monitoring.yml
 - The first task will use the xr_command module to capture show command outputs from R2-XRv router.
 - The second task will use the copy module to write the captured data into a file on the server.
-The inventory_hostname variable used here is a global variable, which means current device (out of the devices referred in "hosts"), that the tasks are run.
-Output of inventory_hostname will be R2; the hostname of the router defined in the inventory file.
+The inventory_hostname variable used here is a global variable defined in the inventory file, the output of inventory_hostname will be R2.
 - The tasks under the debug module use a conditional statements to check the captured data for abnormalities.

 ```
+cisco@ansible-controller:~$ vi p32-xr-health-monitoring.yml
 ---
 - name: XR Router Health Monitoring
   hosts: XR